lukekasper/Personal-Projects/Python/CS50/SQL, Models, and Migrations/Lecture Notes.md

 - Join table: contains IDs from two seperate tables to inter-relate them
   - Allows many passangers to be related to many flights for example
   - A passanger can be on multiple flights, and a flight can have multiple passangers
+ - Can then use JOIN query to join all tables back together in a readable way
+  - Must specify what columns we want and how to relate the two tables (JOIN ...
+ON ...) (inner join)
+  - Other JOINS are available as well (similar to power query or pivot tables in excel)

+SQL Injection:
+- It is possible to use SQL syntax to comment out other portions of a request or lookup
+  - Ie: enter username of "hacker"--" usese -- to comment out request for a password
+  - Good practice to escape special characters in SQL code

+Race Condition:
+- Two commands running in parrallel that may conflict with one another
+  - Leads to unpredictable/unreplicable results
+- Can place a lock on database to make sure all computations are complete before allowing interactions with the database

+Django Models:
+-